 Now, it is possible to build an efficient CMDB without turning it complex.
 ManageEngine IT360 - gives you a step-by-step process to identify the essential CIs and populate them in your CMDB.
 To set up a less complicated CMDB design, strategize on your CI List and their supported attributes and relationships.
 Given below are 3 easy steps through which you can effectively populate CIs in your CMDB.

 ManageEngine IT360 - ServiceDesk provides a list of pre-defined Configuration Item Types and Relationship Types, along with a parent- child hierarchy for CI Types.
 You can establish and maintain relationships with other assets, software, business services, components and users, which provide enough information on the impact analysis.

 Each CI Type is defined with attributes and relationships.
 The Child CI Type will inherit the attributes and relationships configured for the Parent CI Type.

 Visualization map provides a detailed view of the CI relationships which will help in identifying the dependencies and impact of CIs before performing any changes or in case of any problems.
 Also add new CI types and define relationships between the assets.

 View the pending requests, problems and changes raised for Assets, Business Service or IT Service from the relationship map.

 The CMDB is the single repository of configuration information for the enterprise.
 In addition to configuration information, the database contains information regarding the relationships and dependencies among infrastructure components.
 It works closely with the Change Management processes, because risk assessments must take into consideration any relationships and dependencies that may be affected by requested changes to production operations.

-It provides a public Knowledge base of Known errors and solutions that help employees search and resolve minor incidents themselves without contacting the Help Desk.
-It provides private knowledge base for the Support Staff get detailed reports about all assets with problem history, work-around and temporary fixes.
+It provides a public Knowledge base of known errors and solutions that help employees search and resolve minor incidents themselves without contacting the Help Desk.
+It provides private knowledge base for the Support staff to get detailed reports about all assets with problem history, work-around and temporary fixes.